benchopt/benchopt/doc/get_started.rst

     To explore all benchopt CLI features, refer to :ref:`cli_ref` or run ``benchopt --help`` or ``benchopt COMMAND_NAME --help``.

-After completion, benchopt will automatically open a window in you default browser and render the results of the benchmark as dashboard.
+When the run is finished, benchopt automatically opens a window in you default browser and renders the results as a dashboard.

 .. figure:: ./_static/results-get-started-lasso.png
    :align: center
    :alt: Dashboard of the Lasso benchmark results

-   Dashboard of the benchmark results
+   Desults dashboard

-The dashboard exhibits user-defined metrics tracked throughout the benchmark run such as the evolution of the objective over time.
+The dashboard displays benchmark-defined metrics tracked throughout the benchmark run such as the evolution of the objective value over time.

 What's next?
 ------------

-Now that you have a glimpse on benchopt, you can explore more advanced topics such writing your own benchmark, modifying exiting ones, and customizing the benchmark's run.
+After this glimpse of benchopt, you can explore more advanced topics such as writing your own benchmark, modifying an existing one, and customizing the benchmark's run options.